murray-cecile/cfpb-complaints/clustering/README.md

     - creates BoW and vectorizes the text data
     - defines a model object instance for LDA
     - runs the LDA model
-    - evaluates model by viewing the top topics per cluster and visualizations of the cluser
+    - evaluates model by viewing the top topics per cluster and visualizations of the cluster

 - `clustering_util.py` contains a suite of helper functions:
     - data cleaning